 No man-made material on Earth is more widely used in construction than concrete.
 As mentioned in a recent article covering concrete façades in Japan, this durable material can be found everywhere, no matter the climate, vernacular traditions or geographic context.
 With countless designs in any shape, size and color, how do we begin to understand concrete and its application as we create new cities and respond to historic conditions?
 Building upon that Japanese feature, this collection examines concrete’s role in Portugal, showcasing how context, design culture and innovative processes allow new concepts and spaces to emerge.

-The announcement of Eduardo Souto de Moura as the 2011 Pritzker Prize Laureate brought renewed attention to Portugal’s architecture and its inventive use of concrete.
-The following group of projects examines new forms being built across the country, incorporating diverse programs, scales and environmental conditions.
+The following group of projects exemplifies new concrete structures being built across the country, incorporating diverse programs, scales and environmental conditions.
 Utilizing various combinations of aggregates, textures and reinforcing materials, the designs all explore how we experience envelopes and the liminal condition between interior and exterior space.

 Centre for Interpretation of the Battle of Atoleiros by Gonçalo Byrne Arquitectos, Fronteira, Portugal